From Parlors to Polling Places: Women's Suffrage in Fort Collins#

 In the spring of 2020, the City of Fort Collins collaborated with CSU History graduate student Leslie Moore to research the topic of women's suffrage in Fort Collins in order to recognize places associated women's suffrage in the city.
 On this web page you'll find the highlights of her research and a walking tour based on her work.
 Want to read the full report?
 Click on the link below!

-Download the Walking Tour Brochure by clicking HERE.
+Download the Tour guide by clicking HERE.

 You can also enjoy walking tour virtually by watching THIS VIDEO co-produced with Living Her Legacy as part of the HerStory FC project.

-Also, check out the short article by Jenny Hannifin at the Fort Collins Museum of Discovery about the suffrage movement in Fort Collins leading up to 1893 by clicking HERE.
+Check out the short article by Jenny Hannifin at the Fort Collins Museum of Discovery about the suffrage movement in Fort Collins leading up to 1893 by clicking HERE.
 The Museum also offers several activities about suffrage that you can access HERE.

 You can also check out this August 6, 2020 article by Erin Udell in the Fort Collins Coloradoan about some of Fort Collins' suffragists, HERE.

-Getting the Vote: Women's Suffrage in America#
+Getting the Vote: Women's Suffrage in America & the West#

 Want to learn more about the national suffrage movement?
 Check out the National Park Service website on women's suffrage by clicking below.

-Gaining Women's Suffrage: Fort Collins 1880-1920#
+Gaining Women's Suffrage: Fort Collins & Colorado, 1880-1920#

-Fort Collins played an important role in helping promote women’s suffrage in 1893.
-Community leaders such as Elizabeth Stone, Sarah Corbin, Eliza Tanner, and Lucy McIntyre formed local organizations, held debates and meetings in their homes, and pressured local and state government for reform.
-Elizabeth Stone, credited as one of the founders of Fort Collins, Eliza Tanner, and others formed a local chapter of the Women’s Christian Temperance Union (WCTU), one of the key organizations that pressured the state for suffrage in 1893, and the nation for the Nineteenth Amendment in 1919.
+Fort Collins played an important role in promoting women’s suffrage in 1893.
+Community leaders such as Elizabeth Stone, Sarah Corbin, Eliza Tannar, and Lucy McIntyre formed local organizations, held debates and meetings in their homes, and pressured local and state government for reform.
+Elizabeth Stone, credited as one of the founders of Fort Collins, Eliza Tannar, and others formed a local chapter of the Women’s Christian Temperance Union (WCTU), one of the key organizations that campaigned for suffrage in 1893, and the nation for the Nineteenth Amendment in 1919.
 The organization met and held events at several places around the region, including schools, churches, and both Ault’s Hall and the Opera House on College Avenue.
 Lucy McIntyre formed the Chautauqua Circle, a local organization that discussed important political and social issues, particularly women’s suffrage.
 Sarah Corbin hosted pro-suffrage meetings at her home at 402 Remington Street as well as a four-week course to educate women about effective voting after the 1893 state-wide suffrage victory.
 These women worked alongside dozens of Fort Collins women and men who hosted meetings, gave speeches, and put pressure on local and state officials to open the vote to women.

 After women won the vote in Colorado, several stepped into new leadership roles, either in the community, or to advocate for national suffrage in Washington.
 Alice Edwards, a downtown resident and member of the WCTU, won election as a town alderwoman in 1894 and appears to have been the first woman in Colorado to hold a local elected office.
 Women like Mrs. Edwards who stepped into leadership roles were instrumental in Fort Collins passing prohibition within town limits in 1896.
 Theodosia Ammons developed a domestic arts program for women at Colorado Agricultural College (CAC, now Colorado State University) and was a state and national spokeswoman for suffrage until her death in 1907.
 The movement included men as well, including Harlan Thomas, a local draughtsman, architect, and former student at CAC who gave several speeches throughout the region in favor of suffrage in the months leading up to the 1893 election.
 Dr. Barton Aylesworth, president of CAC from 1899 to 1909, became a professional speaker for the WCTU and advocated for national suffrage in 1909 and 1910.
 His work was part of a larger national effort that culminated in the ratification of the Nineteenth Amendment to the U.S. Constitution in August of 1920.